Conquer-Space/Conquer-Space.github.io/features.md

      - The expansion of cheap space travel will unlock economic growth with no precedence
      - However, this needs massive investment

+### Orbital Mechanics
+ - Realistic orbital mechanics will play a large role in determining interplanetary logistics
+ - We will have full pathfinding between planets so that interplanetary logistics can be automatically handled.

 ### Social
  - Culture
     - Becoming an interplanetary civilization will have huge impacts as to how we think about society